simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.0.md

 Configuration options that have been removed:

-- simplesaml.nameidattribute.
-Use the appropriate authproc-filters instead
+- `simplesaml.nameidattribute`.
+Use the appropriate authproc-filters instead.
-- languages[priorities].
+- `languages[priorities]`.
 No replacement.
-- attributes.extradictionaries.
+- `attributes.extradictionaries`.
 Add an attributes.po to your configured theme instead.
-- admin.protectindexpage.
+- `admin.protectindexpage`.
 Replaced by the admin module which always requires login.
-- base64attributes.
+- `base64attributes`.
 Obsolete functionality, individual attributes can still be en/decoded with the existing attributeencodings feature.
-- database.slaves.
-This is now called database.secondaries.
+- `database.slaves`.
+This is now called `database.secondaries`.
-- metadata.handler.
-Since a long time the preferred option is metadata.sources.
+- `metadata.handler`.
+Since a long time the preferred option is `metadata.sources`.
 - Our assets have been moved from the `www` to the `public` directory.
-You may have to update your webserver to reflect this change.
+You will have to update your webserver to reflect this change.

 ## Changes relevant for (module) developers

-The following changes are relevant for those having custom developed modules, authentication processing filters, themes, or interface with the SimpleSAMLphp development API.
+The following changes are relevant for those having custom developed modules, authentication processing filters, themes, or that interface with the SimpleSAMLphp development API.

-- We expect your source-files to exist in the src/ directory within your module.
-This used to be the lib/ directory, so you have to rename the directory and for composer-modules you have to update your composer.json file (specifically the psr-0 and psr-4 entries if you have them).
+- We expect your source files to exist in the `src/` directory within your module.
+This used to be the `lib/` directory, so you have to rename the directory and for composer-modules you have to update your `composer.json` file (specifically the `psr-0` and `psr-4` entries if you have them).
-- We exoect your module assets to exist in the public/ directory within your module (was: www).
+- We expect your module assets to exist in the `public/` directory within your module (was: `www/`).
 - Old JSON-formatted dictionaries have been replaced by gettext / .po-files; see [migration guide][1]
 - Old PHP templates have been replaced by Twig-templates; see [migration guide][2]
 - The source was completely typehinted; if you have custom authsources or authproc filters,